Ishwar-Sanap/C-Programming-Applications/README.md

 # C-Programming-Applications
-it conatains all concepts programmes
+it conatains all concepts programmes of C language